Photography Life

 Nikon 18-55mm AF-P vs Nikon 35mm f/1.8G DX

-Even if it is not very fair to compare a zoom lens with fixed prime lens, I still did this comparison very quickly for myself.
-After-all, the 35mm AF-S DX lens is also an entry-level lens.
-The comparison gives us a rough idea about how sharp the zoom is, because one can expect a lot of resolution from a fixed prime, especially at f/4 – f/5.6.
-With both lenses set at f/5.6, I was positively surprised that the Nikkor 18-55mm AF-P lens displayed only slightly lower resolution in all parts of the frame (and much better aberration control) – so the little zoom is really strong.
+Even if it is not fair to compare a zoom lens with a fixed prime lens, I did this comparison very quickly.
+After all, the 35mm AF-S DX lens is also an entry-level lens.
+The comparison gives us a rough idea about how sharp the zoom is because one can expect a lot of resolution from a fixed prime, especially at f/4 – f/5.6.
+With both lenses set at f/5.6, I was surprised that the Nikkor 18-55mm AF-P lens displayed only slightly lower resolution in all parts of the frame (and much better aberration control) – so the little zoom is really strong.

 Table of Contents